 Black Adam Age Rating for Kids

 At a runtime of 2 hours 4 minutes, Black Adam is on the lengthy side for a super hero movie, but not quite as long as Shazam.
 However, with constant action, with fighting sequences, explosions, chases, CGI and super heroics throughout the film, this is certainly not a “boring” super hero movie as far as kids are concerned.

 Parents should keep in mind that Black Adam has a more serious tonality than compared to 2019 Shazam.
-Some of the sarcasm and humor could possibly go over the heads of kids, and there’s quite a bit of back story explanation and dialogue to consider as well.
+Some of the sarcasm, humor could possibly go over the heads of kids.
+There’s quite a bit of back story explanation and dialogue to consider as well.
 But overall, Black Adam certainly has the DC super hero movie appeal that kids would really engage with.